- Finding the cheapest shipping for small businesses is key to ensuring that you save on cost and generate profits

 Businesses with large order volumes can negotiate for inexpensive small business shipping rates.
 Your business may also benefit from small business shipping services solutions, such as packaging and delivery discounts from couriers and third-party order fulfillment providers, like Easyship.
 Working with a partner like Easyship can help scale eCommerce order fulfillment seamlessly.

 Choosing your product packaging provides an opportunity to protect your goods, advertise your brand and save on shipping costs.
-Providing good protection ought to be number one consideration when packaging your products.
+Providing good protection ought to be the number one consideration when packaging your products.
 As such, you should evaluate the level of protection that your products need.
 The way you package T-shirts will significantly vary from how you pack glass ornaments.
 Protect fragile items using air-fill or bubble wrap to provide extra protection.

-That aside, the weight and size of your products directly affects your choice of packaging.
+That aside, the weight and size of your products directly affect your choice of packaging.
 Small and light items can be shipped in an envelope while large products require boxes.
 Additionally, you should consider the cost of packaging materials, such as paper cushioning or foam.
 Some couriers offer flat rates depending on the type of packaging material used.

 Without a doubt, heavier packages cost more to ship, unless you go the flat rate route.

 You should also consider the dimensional weight (DIM) of your goods.
 This takes into account the dimensions of the shipped package.
-Large boxes have large DIM weight, which will lead to high shipping costs.
+Large boxes have a large DIM weight, which will lead to high shipping costs.
 As such, go for small boxes if possible while ensuring that the products are shipped securely.
 The average package dimensions significantly determine the overall shipping cost and its impact on your budget.

 Transparency is foundational to building a long-lasting, meaningful relationship with your customers.
 One way to build that trust is through transparent tracking practices.
 Every small business should have a clearly outlined shipping policy that they share with their customers.
 The tracking protocol ought to be featured in the previously mentioned policy.